 Whatever comes high on your list should reflect your financial focus and get paid first before categories that rank low.

 This is your opportunity to tackle anything you may want to improve in your budget.
 For instance, do you find yourself spending too much on takeout?
-Check out these tools to help you save money when eating out, or if possible, try eliminating this expense from your budget altogether.
+Look for tools to help you save money when eating out, or if possible, try eliminating this expense from your budget altogether.

 Just be mindful of how you allocate your cash.
 The money you save from these slashed categories should go towards one of your goals, not other fun splurges.